TheBoonAI/scrounger/django_backend/README.md

 this [guide](https://zorroa.gitbook.io/zmlp/getting-started/quick-start/python-zvi-client#get-api-key) to help you.

 #### Use your API Key
-In your pipenv shell run `export ZMLP_API_KEY='<Your_Api_Key>'` set an environment variable.
-Use this shell for running the python runserver in subsequent steps.
+In your pipenv shell run `export ZMLP_API_KEY='<Your_Api_Key>'` to set an environment variable.
+Use this shell for running the Django runserver in subsequent steps.

 Most modern IDEs can be configured to automatically create shells using the correct pipenv with preset environment variables.
 We suggest a configuration like this to increase efficiency.